Paul A. Raskauskas M.D., F.A.C.S

 BOARD CERTIFIED OPHTHALMOLOGIST AND RETINA-VITREOUS SPECIALIST

 Retina Specialists are different.
 There are several sub-specialties in ophthalmology, including glaucoma, cataracts, and retina.
 A retina specialist is a medical doctor who has specialized in ophthalmology and sub-specialized in diseases and surgery of the retina and vitreous of the eye.
-A diagnosis of retina and vitreous disease should prompt a thorough examination that may require highly technical equipment and testing.
+Diagnosis of the retina and vitreous diseases should prompt a thorough examination that may require highly technical equipment and testing.
 All of the physicians of Retina Consultants of Southwest Florida have completed extensive fellowship training and focus on the diagnosis, treatment, surgery, and research of the diseases that impact the health of the retina and vitreous.

 After graduation from Harvard and Duke University Medical School, Dr. Raskauskas trained at Wills Eye Hospital in Philadelphia.
 He did his retina and vitreous surgical training at Bascom Palmer Eye Institute, University of Miami, Miami, FL.
 He joined Dr. Walker and Dr. Wing at Retina Consultants of Southwest Florida in 1992.
 He has a particular interest in studying Geographic Atrophy, a type of Age-Related Macular Degeneration.
 He is currently the Principal Investigator for several clinical trials and has been a part of dozens of pivotal clinical trials that have led to FDA approval of new therapies to fight retina or vitreous diseases.